Financial & Academic Support

 • Please note, your approved Military TA request must be received and processed at least five days prior to the start of your course.

-A full list of TA approved programs and tuition can be found here.
+A full list of TA approved programs and tuition costs per credit hour can be found here.

 Please note that TA may only cover a portion of your cost and you are responsible for any costs not covered under TA.
 Please consult with your ESO and the Office for Military-Affiliated Communities if you have any questions.